Freely-Given-org/ESFM/Rationale.md

 That one verse says "What was from the beginning, which we have heard, which we have seen with our eyes, which we have looked at and our hands have touched, regarding the Word of life—", although you might have struggled to see that above.
-However, it has the advantage that each English word can be linked to a Strongs lexicon, and also directly linked to the word or words that it's translated from.
+However, it has the advantage that each English word can be linked to a Strongs lexicon, and also directly linked to the word or words that it’s translated from.

 So in the age of hyperlinks and interactive displays, USFM has moved from human-readable to unreadable.
-But that's not the biggest problem, because we can use software (as I did) to display the readable text.
+But that’s not the biggest problem, because we can use software (as I did) to display the readable text.
 (In this case, the plain text is viewable [here](https://door43.org/u/unfoldingWord/en_ult/master/63-1JN.html#062-ch-001).)

-The bigger problem is that the USFM is now very bulky and takes too much time to transport across the internet, and worse still, too much computer power (whether in the server or in the client) to parse that file ready to display it to the user.
+The bigger problem is that the USFM is now very bulky and takes too much time to transport across the internet, and worse still, too much computer processing power (whether in the server or in the client) to parse that file ready to display it to the user.
-Those alignment fields (zaln) are quite complex, because sometimes one Greek word translates to multiple English words (which might not be contiguous in the fluent English text), and sometimes one English word comes from multiple Greek words (and it's not uncommon for those Greek words to also be non-contiguous).
+Those alignment fields (zaln) are quite complex, because sometimes one Greek word translates to multiple English words (which might not be contiguous in the fluent English text), and sometimes one English word comes from multiple Greek words (and it’s not uncommon for those Greek words to also be non-contiguous).

 Note also that this aligned/tagged USFM required the use of user-extensions to the [USFM spec](https://ubsicap.github.io/usfm/)